pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 # Security Considerations

-The security considerations for [Brotli] and [Zstandard] apply to the dictionary-based versions of the respective algorithms.
+The security considerations for Brotli {{RFC7932}} and Zstandard
+{{RFC8878}} apply to the dictionary-based versions of the respective algorithms.

 ## Changing content